High School of Art and Design

-The High School of Art and Design is a career and technical education high school in Manhattan, New York City, New York State, United States.
+The High School of Art and Design is a career and technical education high school in Manhattan, New York City.
 Founded in 1936 as the School of Industrial Art, the school moved to 1075 Second Avenue in 1960 and more recently, its Midtown Manhattan location on 56th Street, between Second and Third Avenues, in September 2012.
 High School of Art and Design is operated by the New York City Department of Education.

 History

 On November 2, 1936, four art teachers began what was to become the High School of Art and Design, the School of Industrial Art, in a former Manhattan elementary school at 257 West 40th Street, which for a time had housed a WPA Federal Theatre Project locale.
 Initially, they used orange crates and plywood to make storage and desks.
 One of the co-founders, John B. Kenny, became principal in 1941.
 The school soon moved to 211 East 79th Street on the Upper East Side, the site of the former annex to Benjamin Franklin High School.
 In September 1960, the School of Industrial Art changed its name to the High School of Art and Design and moved to 1075 Second Avenue in east Midtown.